-You’ll also want to check out the company with your local consumer protection agency, state Attorney General and the Better Business Bureau, not only where the company is located, but also where you live.
+You also might try checking out a company with your local consumer protection agency, your state Attorney General, or the Better Business Bureau — not only where the company is located, but also where you live.
 These organizations can tell you whether they’ve gotten complaints about a particular work-at-home program.
-But be wary: just because there aren’t complaints doesn’t mean the company is legitimate.
-Unscrupulous companies may settle complaints, change their names or move to avoid detection.
+But remember: just because there aren’t complaints doesn’t mean the company is legitimate.
+Dishonest companies sometimes settle complaints and change their names or move to avoid detection.

-If you have spent money and time on a work-at-home program and now believe the program may not be legitimate, contact the company and ask for a refund.
+If you have spent money and time on a work-at-home program and now believe it might not be legitimate, contact the company and ask for a refund.
 Let company representatives know that you plan to notify law enforcement officials about your experience.
-If you can’t resolve the dispute with the company, file a complaint with these organizations:
+If you can’t resolve the dispute with the company, file a complaint with:

 - The Attorney General’s office in your state or the state where the company is located.
-Visit naag.org; the office will be able to tell you whether you’re protected by any state law that may regulate work-at-home programs.
+Find yours at naag.org.
+The office can tell you if you’re protected by a state law that regulates work-at-home programs.

 - The advertising manager of the publication that ran the ad.
 The manager may be interested to learn about the problems you’ve had with the company.